 These are all tools I have and recommend.
 The link will take you to Amazon, where I have found the lowest prices.

-- Good knives: 1 serated, 1 paring, and 1 larger basic chopping knife
+- Good knives: 1 serated, 1 paring, and 1 larger basic chopping knife-I HIGHLY recommend Shun knives, but find one that feels right in your hand

 - Salad Spinner-really helps to dry those greens